Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 Sequence data
 -------------

 DNA and protein sequences are fundamental to our understanding of biology and with the advent of high-throughput sequencing technologies, we generate ever more sequencing data at an ever increasing rate.
+Sequence data is nowadays involved in almost every biological project in one form or another and it is consequently very likely that you will encounter and work with sequence data if you stay in biology (designing a primer, working with CRISPR or checking the genotype of a mouse; all these tasks use sequence data even though they are not directly linked to bioinformatics).
+Therefore, it is crucial to understand this type of data.
 At the core of our ability to use this data are two standard file formats:

 * FASTQ - this is data from DNA sequencing that includes a quality score for each base
 * FASTA - this is processed data, and can be DNA or protein sequence